Car Air Conditioning Service

 You should drop off your car to a qualified workshop such as Renmark Auto Service on a regular basis to ensure the air conditioner system continues performing efficiently as well as having the mechanics evaluate the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to warn you about any components that may need to be replaced in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to warn you about any components that may need to be replaced in the near future or those that are already worn beyond repair.

 Renmark Auto Service in Renmark are qualified to perform air conditioning repairs, services and regas on most makes and models.